jump-dev/JuMP.jl/docs/src/quickstart.md

 ```@meta
 DocTestSetup = quote
-    # Using a caching optimizer removes the need to load a solver such as GLPK
+    # Using a mock optimizer removes the need to load a solver such as GLPK for
-    # for building the documentation.
+    # building the documentation.
     const MOI = JuMP.MathOptInterface
     model = Model(with_optimizer(MOI.Utilities.MockOptimizer,
                                  JuMP.JuMPMOIModel{Float64}(),